PrymalInstynct/CTI_Agent/TASKS.md

-# CTI Agent v3.0 Task Checklist
+# CTI Agent v4.0 Task Checklist

-This checklist is generated from the Product Requirements Document (v3.0).
+This checklist is generated from the Product Requirements Document (v4.0).

-## Phase 1: Core Feature Enhancements
+## Phase 1: Core Feature Enhancements (v3.0 - Completed)

 - [x] **EPSS Integration**
   - [x] Add a new function/tool (`query_epss`) to fetch EPSS scores for CVEs from the FIRST.org API.